headjs/headjs/_posts/2013-05-20-Migrating-to-Jekyll.md

 This site is in full migration, so don't take heed of any content you may come across ..chances are things are incomplete or mixed up.

-But feel free to look around, there some nice features comming up.
+But feel free to look around, some nice features are comming up.

 * Migrating to [Jekyll](http://jekyllrb.com) engine for site generation
   - logical layouts